 Japanese beetle, the biological name Popillia Japoica, is a small insect that is considered a big threat.
 It literally feeds on hundreds of species of plants.
-Hence, it is considered as one of the most dangerous and destructive pests in the Midwestern and Eastern US.
+Hence, it is considered one of the most dangerous and destructive pests in the Midwestern and Eastern US.
 It creates drastic damage to the yields and crops.
-Endemic to Japan, this species was first discovered in 1919 at some area of the US, after which, the population increased and spread throughout the country.
-This small beetle attains a size of nearly half an inch, and has a metallic green-blue colored body with tan shaded wings.
-The abdomen of this insect has linings of white hair on all the sides.
-The egg laying process takes place in the soil by June, and small white grubs evolve.
+Endemic to Japan, this species was first discovered in 1919 in some areas of the US, after which, the population increased and spread throughout the country.
+This small beetle attains a size of nearly half an inch and has a metallic green-blue colored body with tan-shaded wings.
+The abdomen of this insect has linings of white hair on all sides.
+The egg-laying process takes place in the soil by June, and small white grubs evolve.
 The grub form remains for more than 10 months.
 Most of the beetles overwinter in this form, and later adult beetle emerges.
 The adult begins to eat by the month of June.
 The sign of infestation caused by the Japanese beetle is the visible skeleton of the plant leaves, which are eaten up by them, except the skeleton and the veins.
 They attack the plants or crops in a group; hence the rate of destruction is more.
 Although an adult Japanese beetle can only survive for 40 days, it is quite capable to infect a lot of plants.

 Tips to Get Rid of Japanese Beetle

 It is actually a very difficult task to eradicate this insect, especially when it has grown in population.
 Early detection and prevention are the main key aspects of getting rid of them.
 To completely prevent them from your garden, note the list of plants that are preferred by this beetle, so that you can remove them, and keep away these insects.
 Some of those plants are: